mgks/NotesMigrator/README.md

 *   **For Google Keep:**
     1. Go to [Google Takeout](https://takeout.google.com/).
     2. Click "**Deselect all**" and then select only "**Keep**".
-    3. Create and download the `.zip` export file.
+    3. Create and download the `.zip` export file (you can upload this `.zip` directly or extract it into a folder and upload the entire folder).

 *   **For Notion:**
     1. In your Notion workspace, click "Settings & members" in the sidebar.
     2. Go to "Settings" and find the "Export content" section.
     3. Choose "Export all workspace content" and select **Markdown & CSV**.
-    4. Download the resulting `.zip` file.
+    4. Download the resulting `.zip` file (you can drop this `.zip` or uncompress it to drop the folder).

 ### Step 3: Convert and Download